 Personally, I have done well throughout my academic career in a variety of subjects.
 I have been able to overcome restrictions of my slow reading speed, poor test taking skills, and poor study habits in order to find success.

-University of Colorado-Colorado Springs - BA, Chemistry
+Undergraduate Degree: University of Colorado-Colorado Springs - Bachelor in Arts, Chemistry

 ACT Composite: 32

 What is your teaching philosophy?

 I want to make sure that every student never feels inadequate for struggling in a subject.
 I strive to find different ways to make subjects easier for different people to understand.